 How to travel to Terceira

-A core guide to understand routes, access, connections and the travel logic for the island.
+A practical guide to understand routes, access, connections, and the travel logic for the island.

 WEATHER

-Microclimates, local logic and a better way to read the day before deciding what to do.
+Microclimates, local logic, and the best way to read the day before deciding what to do.

 PARTNERS